Appekip/Appekip/README.md

 I specialize in Front-End Web Development, I also work with Java and Python

-Currently working at [CGI](https://www.cgi.com/en) as an Software Engineering Trainee
+Currently working at [CGI](https://www.cgi.com/en) as a Software Engineering Trainee

 Examples of my work can be found here: